So you are wondering where to go for amazing Banff photography in the Canadian Rockies?

 Lake Minnewanka is another lake that is just a ten-minute drive away from the town of Banff and right next to Two Jack.
-The lake is 21 km long and 142 meters deep and helps power Banff with hydroelectric power, making it one of the largest lakes in the Rockies.
+The lake is 21 km long, and 142 meters deep and helps power Banff with hydroelectric power, making it one of the largest lakes in the Rockies and all of Alberta.

-When is the Best Time to Photograph Lake Minnewanka?
-Both winter and summer are amazing, but I acutally prefer winter when the lake freezes over and you can skate on it.
+- When is the Best Time to Photograph Lake Minnewanka?
+Both winter and summer are amazing, but I actually prefer winter when the lake freezes over, and you can ice skate on it.
 Keep your eyes out for the famous Methane bubbles.

 It’s a popular spot in both the winter and summer as it is right off the Icefields Parkway and easily accessible.
 There are a ton of great photo points along the lakeshore.
 However, if you are really in for an adventure and epic views of Bow Lake you’ll have to get up high like on The Onion Scramble or Mount Jimmy Simpson.

-Not the most well known Banff photo spot is Herbert Lake.
-Well Before Bow Lake, the very first stop you’ll come across when you cross the park gates on the Icefields Parkway is Herbert Lake on your left-hand side.
+Not the most well-known Banff photo spot is Herbert Lake.
+Well Before Bow Lake, the very first stop you’ll come across when you cross the park gates on the Icefields Parkway is Herbert Lake on your left-hand side (driving from Banff to Jasper).
 It may be easy to miss if you’re not paying attention, but I promise you it’s well worth a stop.

 This is one of the lesser talked about lakes in the park, but it’s a local favorite.
 Especially because it’s quiet and you can get amazing views of the surrounding mountains.